reddzzz/oil-and-gas-prediction-machine-learning/README.md

 different wellbores, the data from one of these wellbores was used as the test dataset.

 ## Code
 This folder contains the code for the Exploratory Data Analysis of the dataset.
 It also contains the code for the Gradient Boosting and Random Forest models.
-It also contains the code for the hyperparameter optimization method using HyperOpt.
+Additionally, the code for the hyperparameter optimization method using HyperOpt is also provided.